mushir-akhtar/mushir-akhtar.github.io/_pages/research.md

 author_profile: true
 ---

-## Research Overview
+## Research Statement

-My research lies at the intersection of **statistical machine learning, robust learning theory, and neural network modeling**, with the goal of developing **reliable, interpretable, and uncertainty-aware learning frameworks** for real-world data.

-I focus particularly on designing theoretically grounded machine learning methods that remain stable under **noise, outliers, class imbalance, and distributional shift**, and that provide trustworthy predictions in high-stakes domains such as biomedical and healthcare applications.
+My research lies at the intersection of **robust machine learning, uncertainty-aware modeling, and interpretable and trustworthy AI**.
+I develop theoretically grounded learning frameworks that remain reliable under **noise, outliers, class imbalance, and distributional shift**, with the overarching goal of enabling trustworthy machine learning in high-stakes clinical and biomedical settings.
+My early work focused on the design of **robust loss functions and adaptive weighting mechanisms** for support vector machines, randomized neural networks, and kernel-based learning models.
+In particular, I introduced principled strategies for jointly addressing noise, outliers, and class imbalance through bounded loss formulations and data-adaptive weighting schemes, enabling stable learning under imperfect real-world data conditions.
+These contributions established theoretically grounded frameworks for robust tabular learning and were validated across diverse benchmarks and biomedical prediction tasks, resulting in publications in leading venues such as **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**, **Pattern Recognition**, and **Neural Networks**.
+I further investigated the statistical structure of feature dependencies in tabular data and proposed **copula-based weight initialization for randomized neural networks**, enabling dependency-aware hidden representations and improved generalization.
+This work addresses a long-standing limitation of randomized neural networks, i.e., the use of fully random, fixed input-to-hidden weights that ignore data distribution and feature relationships.
+By introducing statistically aligned, dependency-aware initialization, the proposed framework closes this foundational gap and transforms randomized neural networks from purely random feature models into data-informed learning systems.
+This work was accepted at the **International Conference on Artificial Intelligence and Statistics (AISTATS)**.
+Through this line of research, I identified a fundamental limitation of conventional learning systems: their reliance on deterministic point predictions with limited uncertainty characterization and weak density-level interpretability.
+Such models provide accurate predictions but lack calibrated uncertainty and probabilistic structure, which restricts their reliability and clinical trustworthiness in high-stakes biomedical decision-making.
+Motivated by this gap, my recent research has shifted toward **probabilistic and density-aware neural learning frameworks** that integrate statistical modeling with neural architectures to provide principled uncertainty quantification and interpretable predictive structure.
+In parallel, I investigate **statistical modeling of feature dependencies via copula theory** to capture structured relationships among biomedical variables and to enable dependency-aware probabilistic inference in machine learning systems.
+Overall, my research vision is to bridge **statistical learning theory, probabilistic modeling, and neural network methods** to develop machine learning frameworks that are **robust, interpretable, and uncertainty-aware *by design***—moving beyond point prediction toward trustworthy, distribution-aware learning systems suitable for deployment in biomedical and scientific domains.

 ---

 ## Core Research Themes

 - Robust Machine Learning
+- Loss Function Design and Robust Optimization
+- Randomized Neural Networks and Kernel Methods
 - Uncertainty-Aware Learning
 - Interpretable and Trustworthy AI
 - Statistical Machine Learning
-- Loss Function Design and Robust Optimization
-- Randomized Neural Networks and Kernel Methods
 - Copula-Based Dependency Modeling
 - Probabilistic Neural Networks
-- Tabular Data Learning
+- Tabular Machine Learning
 - Biomedical and Clinical AI

 ---